Bookings API

 Seller-level and buyer-level permissions

-Buyer-level permissions, on the other hand, grant partial visibility into a seller's calendar, limited to bookings created by the calling application.
+Buyer-level permissions grant partial visibility into a seller's calendar, limited to bookings created by the calling application.
 Buyer-level permissions enable limited control of bookings for buyers only.
+All sellers have access to this feature.

-• An application can access and view every booking of a seller.
-For example, calling ListBookings can return every booking in the seller's calendar.
+• Access and view every booking of a seller - For example, calling ListBookings can return every booking in the seller's calendar.

-• Every change to a booking is sent to webhooks, as a booking.created or booking.updated event.
+• Generate bookings webhooks - Every change to a booking is sent to webhooks, as a booking.created or booking.updated event.

-• An application can create double bookings to serve different customers at the same time or location.
+• Create double bookings - Allows service of different customers at the same time or location.
 It can also create off-hour bookings outside the seller's regular business hours.

-• An application can only access and view bookings that it created.
-Calling ListBookings returns bookings created by the application only.
+• Access and view bookings that it created - Calling ListBookings returns bookings created by the application only.

-• An application must create a booking to receive event notifications of changes to a booking for the user if the booking was created using the API or when the API-created booking is updated using the API, the Seller Dashboard, or the seller's booking site.
+• An application must create a booking to get event notifications about changes to a booking.
+This applies if the booking was created using the API or if an API-created booking is updated using the API, the Square Dashboard, or the seller's booking site.

 • An application cannot create double bookings for the user or create a booking outside the seller's regular business hours.